 Table of Contents[Hide][Show]

-Planning a family ski vacation this year is challenging.
+Planning a family ski trip in 2022 can be challenging.
 But worth it.
 Old fashioned reservation systems are now digital.
 Many of the major North American ski resorts have slashed pass prices.
 So, if you’re itching to hit the snowy mountain slopes for some skiing and snowboarding in the fresh mountain air, here’s what you need to know for ski season 2022.
 But, No. 1 rule of pandemic travel times still reigns: Be prepared to be flexible.

 Skiers and snowboarders can rejoice that their sport is back and can be fully enjoyed this coming winter in North America.
 Not only is skiing itself a freeing experience, but enjoying a snowfall in the evening with the twinkling lights of winter in an alpine ski town is a special experience.
 A ski getaway can even be a great way for families to bond.